its-rajesh/its-rajesh/README.md

 I am a PhD student at the Listening Technology Lab, University of Illinois Chicago (UIC), where my research focuses on audio signal processing, particularly in the field of listening technologies.
 Prior to this, I completed my MS by Research at IIT Mandi, where I worked on the music source separation problem, with a specific focus on removing microphone bleed from live recordings.

 In addition to my primary research, I am passionate about tackling mathematically challenging signal processing problems and enjoy working on projects that involve deep analytical thinking.
+Checkout my research page at my Portfolio!!!

 <p align="center">